Lordmau5/SanAndreasAP/README.md

 ## How does this mod work?

 - Story missions require Progressive Mission items.
-When you run out, every mission start marker is physically blocked until you unlock more.
+When you run out, every mission start marker is greyed out and blocked until you unlock more.
 - Collectibles, Ammu-Nation purchases, and side-activity levels all send checks.
 The Ammu-Nation menu shows what each slot contains.
 - Collectible locations appear on the radar and map.
 Press **F8** in the pause menu to toggle them off